California Dream Act

 Complete an AB540 Affidavit at Moorpark College

-Records and Registration has an AB540 Affidavit that must be completed for submission.
+Admission & Records has an AB540 Affidavit that must be completed for submission.
 Please take your unofficial high school transcripts with you.
 You may pick-up your unofficial transcripts in your high school counseling office.

 Special Note: If you are applying early and have not yet graduated you MUST submit a letter, on official letterhead, from your high school counselor or your principal, verifying that you are set to graduate.
-Once your graduation status is posted, a new transcript or diploma must be submitted to Records and Registration.
+Once your graduation status is posted, a new transcript or diploma must be submitted to Admissions & Records.

 Complete the California Dream Act (AB540) CA Dream Act - Financial Aid for AB 540 Eligible Students--This benefit is available to all U.S. citizens, permanent residents of the U.S., and aliens who are not non-immigrants (including those who are undocumented), who meet all other eligibility criteria.
 You may apply for state financial aid by using the California Dream Act Application, instead of the FAFSA.
 The California Dream Act is for undocumented students who have attended high school in the state of California.
 If you need help with completing the application you may contact the CSAC at 1-888-224-7268 or you may attend a weekly workshop on campus Wednesdays FH210-B from 4-5pm.